-Why do you need a mattress foundation?
+Why Do you need a Mattress Foundation?

 There are several box spring alternatives that will provide a better foundation for your mattress to rest on.
 Alternatives like platform beds, wood foundations, and adjustable beds are longer-lasting than boxsprings.
 Using one of these alternatives means you’ll have appropriate support and firmness for your back throughout the night.